Braid vs Mono: Which is the Better Fishing Line?

-Conversely, a large number of anglers believe that the newer braided lines are unrivalled thanks to the various advantages they can provide over mono lines (as will be discussed here).
+Conversely, a large number of anglers believe that the newer braided lines are unrivaled thanks to the various advantages they can provide over mono lines (as will be discussed here).
 Then you have others who see the merits of both and use each type of line depending on the kind of fishing they are doing.

-This just goes to prove that there are notable benefits to each, and that you really can’t go wrong using either of them – it often just comes down to personal preference or particular fishing conditions.
+This just goes to prove that there are notable benefits to each and that you really can’t go wrong using either of them – it often just comes down to personal preference or particular fishing conditions.
 But let’s look at the particular pros and cons of each and why anglers might prefer one over the other.

 Deciding Which Fishing Line to Use

 One of the biggest attractions to mono lines is the fact they are much easier to tie and cut.
-That means beginners can learn the basics of knot tying with a mono line and find it will serve them well, making tying tackle and line knots that bit simpler.
+That means beginners can learn the basics of knot tying with a mono fishing line and find it will serve them well, making tying tackle and line knots that bit simpler.
 Monos also provide better knot reliability than braids because they are more likely to stretch than break on a sudden, heavy hit and are especially preferred for that reason when live-bait fishing, trolling and kite fishing.

 Speaking of knots, we have all created unwanted knots in the course of our fishing lives.
 Here too monofilament has an advantage, as working out a knot is not usually a much of a headache.